garden-io/garden/docs/reference/commands.md

 # All workflow configs in the project.
 workflowConfigs:
-  - # The schema version of this workflow's config (currently not used).
+  - # The schema version of this workflow's config.
+Use garden.io/v1 for Garden Cloud workflows with Garden Bonsai and
+    # garden.io/v0 for Garden Cloud workflows with Garden Acorn.
+Defaults to garden.io/v1.
     apiVersion:

     kind: